 A Family Law Judicial Officer may order the parties in a child custody and visitation dispute to undergo an evaluation in order to obtain additional information regarding the best interests of the child(ren).
-When an evaluation is ordered by the court, the parties will have the opportunity to select a mutually-agreeable evaluator from the court’s Resource List.
+When an evaluation is ordered by the court, the parties will have the opportunity to select a mutually-agreeable evaluator from the court’s resource list.
 The types of child custody evaluations typically ordered in Family Law include a 3111 Evaluation, 3118 Evaluation or a 730 Evaluation as outlined below:

 Family Code Section 3110.5 outlines the education, experience and training requirements for child custody evaluators, which includes specific training for domestic violence cases and child sexual abuse.
-Child Custody Evaluator training requirements and qualifications are also specified in the California Rules of Court Rule 5.220 (Court-ordered child custody evaluations), Rule 5.225 (Appointment requirements for child custody evaluators) and Rule 5.230 (Domestic violence training standards for court-appointed child custody investigators and evaluators).
+Child Custody Evaluator training requirements and qualifications are also specified in the California Rules of Court Rule 5.220 (court-ordered child custody evaluations), Rule 5.225 (appointment requirements for child custody evaluators) and Rule 5.230 (domestic violence training standards for court-appointed child custody investigators and evaluators).